Wealth infrastructure for autonomous agents · Powered by Uniswap

 Total tools

-Every write operation is pre-flight simulated before broadcast.
-Every tool input is schema-validated.
-Every response is typed.
-The server is the safety layer between your agent's intent and on-chain state.
+Writes are pre-flight simulated before broadcast.
+Inputs are schema-validated.
+Responses are typed.
+The server sits between your agent's intent and on-chain state.

 Read the Docs View on GitHub